virtual-labs/exp-design-ultrasonic-sensors-coep/experiment/experiment-name.md

-## Design of ultrasonic sensors and its applications.
+## Design of ultrasonic sensors and its application